pletzer/pyterp_tests/docs/report.md

 The source is a tripolar grid of fixed resolution 3606 x 4322 with the destination grid's resolution being varied.
 Shown are the execution times for computing the conservative interpolation weights (solid lines) and the time to evaluate the conservative interpolation (dashed lines).
-Running in parallel only moderately reduces overall wall clock time.
+Running in parallel only moderately reduces the overall wall clock time.

-Also shown is the peak memory consumption returned by the SLURM scheduler on Pan (magenta) and the value that obtained by eye balling the
+Also shown is the peak memory consumption returned by the SLURM scheduler on Pan (magenta) and the value obtained by eye balling the
 Unix `top` command (cyan) while the application ran.
-The cyan curve may represent more an average.
+As such the cyan curve has much lower sampling frequency and should be regarded as a time average of the cyan curve.
+From the data required to store the source grid, its coordinates and the fields we the meory footprint to be 0.5GB (compare to 10GB observed).
+Thus, conservative regridding requires 20-50x more memory than would be required to store the data only.

-| Serial vs MPI 4 processor execution                |  Memory conumption (serial)
+| ESMF conservative serial vs MPI 4 processor execution                |  ESMF conservative memory consumption (serial)
 |:--------------------------------------------------:|:------------------------------------------------------------------------------:
 |![alt text](https://github.com/pletzer/pyterp_tests/blob/master/big/run_conserve.png "tripolar to uniform conservative regridding") | ![alt text](https://github.com/pletzer/pyterp_tests/blob/master/big/memory.png "Memory consumption (serial)")